“Fun, fiendishly cool music-themed hotel that takes luxury accommodation to a whole new level”

 - Well being

 Although the hotel has a very grown-up feel, and facilities are not particularly geared up for children, families are very welcome.

 Family friendly accommodation:

 Families stay in the hotel's jazz and opera wings.
 All rooms can fit a baby cot; Aria Signature Rooms with City View and the Opera Suites can fit 2 baby cots or have their pull-out sofas converted into a bed for 2 children aged 2-12 (free of charge).
-The Two Bedroom Opera Suite is ideal as it has a living room.
+The Two Bedroom Opera Suite and Two Bedroom Suite La Traviata are ideal as they have a living room; the latter has a second bathroom and big terrace too.
 A Family Duet can be created by booking a Luxury Room with an Aria Signature Music Garden View Room.
 Note, all rooms except the Opera Suites have a bath.